soundpress/RulesOfNYC/docs/c04/index.rst

    (3) Late filing of information: when permitted.
 The VENDEX questionnaire may be submitted within thirty days after registration of the contract as provided in paragraph (4) of this subdivision in the following circumstances:

-      (i) emergency procurements as defined by § 3-06 of these Rules;
+      (i) emergency procurements as defined by 9 RCNY § 3-06 ;

-      (ii) accelerated purchases as defined by § 3-07 of these Rules;
+      (ii) accelerated purchases as defined by 9 RCNY § 3-07;

       (iii) on a contract-by-contract basis where the CCPO, upon the written request of the ACCO, has determined that expedited procurement action is required due to urgent circumstances;

-      (iv) buy-against procurements pursuant to § 4-07 of these Rules where the contractor has not previously submitted a VENDEX questionnaire; and
+      (iv) buy-against procurements pursuant to 9 RCNY § 4-07 where the contractor has not previously submitted a VENDEX questionnaire; and

       (v) on a contract-by-contract basis with respect to information not required by local law where the CCPO, upon the written request of the ACCO, has determined that a specific portion of the information required by the questionnaire but not by local law is not accessible to the contractor despite good faith efforts to complete the filing in a timely fashion.
 The determination shall set forth with particularity the information which may be submitted late and the reasons for the later completion of the filing, and shall include the specific date by which the information shall be submitted.